apache/mynewt-site/docs/os/modules/sysinitconfig/sysinitconfig.md

 * Mynewt developers to implement a package and easily override the system configuration setting values that are defined by the packages it depends on.
 * Application developers to easily and cleanly override default configuration settings in a single place and build a customized target.
-You can use the `newt target config <target-name>` command to check all the system configuration setting definitions and values in your target to determine the setting values to override.
+You can use the `newt target config show <target-name>` command to check all the system configuration setting definitions and values in your target to determine the setting values to override.
 See [newt target](/newt/command_list/newt_target.md).

 `vals` specifies the mappings of system configuration setting name-value pairs as follows: